ringcentral/ringcentral-api-docs/docs/account/audit-trail.md

 Audit Trail allows you to track configuration changes made to a RingCentral online account.
 If other Administrators are working on the same account, you need a change log to provide coordinated support.
 Additionally, failed logins and locked accounts are viewable through the Audit Trail API.

 !!! hint "Audit Trail API is in beta - please request access"
     To call the Audit Trail API your application needs to have 'Read Audit Trail' permission.
-If you are using an application that doesn't have that permission, you can reach out to our support team with your application's Client ID and [request that the 'Read Audit Trail' permission be added](https://developers.ringcentral.com/support/create-case).
+If you are using an application that doesn't have that permission, you can reach out to our support team with your application's Client ID and [fill out the following form](https://forms.gle/uAiekJWr2rK8vX2u9).

 ## Configuration Changes to Track